Published in January 2024

 You can:

-Belfast City Council is committed to providing high-quality customer services.
-We value complaints and use information from them to help us improve our services.
+We are committed to providing high-quality customer services.
+We value complaints and use this information to help us improve our services.

-If something goes wrong or you are dissatisfied with our services, please tell us.
+Please tell us if something goes wrong or you are dissatisfied with our services.
 This page describes our complaints procedure and how to make a complaint.
 It also tells you about how we will handle your complaint and what you can expect from us.

 What is a complaint?

-We regard a complaint as “an expression of dissatisfaction by one or more members of the public about our action or lack of action, or about the standard of service provided by us or on our behalf”.
+We look at a complaint as “an expression of dissatisfaction by one or more members of the public about our action or lack of action, or about the standard of service provided by us or on our behalf”.

 What can I complain about?